VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Introduction

-Classical approaches to grasp detection rely on analytic models of contact mechanics and object geometry to predict grasp stability~\cite{bicchi2000robotic, murray2017mathematical}.
+Classical approaches to grasp detection rely on analytical models of contact mechanics and object geometry for predicting grasp stability~\cite{bicchi2000robotic, murray2017mathematical}.
 These methods provide useful insights, but are limited by simplifying heuristics, which restrict their ability to generalize across arbitrary shapes and materials.
-Learning-based methods have since become dominant, enabled by large-scale grasp datasets \cite{newbury2023deep}.
-Deep networks trained on annotated grasp rectangles \cite{depierre2018jacquard} or physics-based labels \cite{jiang2011efficient} achieve high accuracy in distribution.
+In recent years, learning-based methods have provided much more feasible solutions to grasp detection, enabled by large-scale datasets comprising expert grasp annotations \cite{newbury2023deep}.
+Deep networks trained on annotated grasps \cite{depierre2018jacquard} or simulation-based labels \cite{jiang2011efficient} achieve high accuracy in distribution.
 However, their performance is upper-bounded by the coverage and quality of the training datasets.
-Collecting expert-labeled data is costly and time-intensive, and simulated grasps are often biased toward restricted families of grasp modes \cite{li2024jacquard}.
-As a result, even state-of-the-art supervised methods fail to generalize to novel categories, cluttered environments, and real-world deployment scenarios.
-Recent work has attempted to address this gap by incorporating semantic or multimodal cues into grasp prediction, for example, through language-conditioned grasping~\cite{shridhar2022cliport, xu2023joint, vuong2024language} or segmentation-guided detection~\cite{noh2025graspsam}.
-While these approaches improve task relevance, they still depend on retraining with labeled grasp data and, therefore, inherit the same scalability limitations.
+Collecting expert-annotated data is costly and time-intensive, and simulated grasps are often biased toward restricted families of grasp modes \cite{li2024jacquard}.
+As a result, most supervised methods fail to generalize to novel object categories, cluttered environments, and real-world deployment scenarios.
+Recent work has attempted to address this gap by incorporating semantic or multi-modal cues into grasp prediction, such as via language-conditioning~\cite{shridhar2022cliport, xu2023joint, vuong2024language} and segmentation-guidance~\cite{noh2025graspsam}.
+While such approaches improve task relevance, they still depend on retraining with annotated grasp data and, therefore, inherit similar generalization and scalability issues.

-In this work, we ask a different question: Can the reasoning and generative capabilities of large vision–language models (VLMs), trained on internet-scale multimodal data, be directly exploited for robotic grasping \emph{without any task-specific training or fine-tuning}?
-VLMs encode broad visual–semantic knowledge from massive image–text corpora, including implicit understanding of object affordances and human–object interactions~\cite{hurst2024gpt, comanici2025gemini, team2024chameleon}.
+In this work, we ask a different question: Can the general-purpose reasoning and generative capabilities of large vision–language models (VLMs), trained on internet-scale multi-modal data, be directly exploited for robotic grasping \emph{without any task-specific training or fine-tuning}?
+VLMs encode broad visual–semantic knowledge from massive image–text corpora, including implicit understanding of object affordances and human–object interactions \cite{hurst2024gpt, comanici2025gemini, team2024chameleon}.
 This makes them a compelling prior for robotic grasping, where explicit supervision is costly and incomplete.